Surfing in Rota, Spain: Surf Camps, Lessons, and Spots Guide

 Conclusion on Surfing Rota

 Rota is a good choice for surfers who want a calm Spanish beach town, beginner-friendly lessons, and simple access to Atlantic beachbreak waves.
 Rota Beach is the key surf spot to start with, especially on days when the swell and wind line up well.
+A session with good weather is almost guaranteed, all while enjoying the lovely Spanish atmosphere.

 FAQ: Surf Travel to Rota